anyproto/docs/README.md

 | Github           | Check our repos, verify our code, and contribute!                    | [​​](https://github.com/anyproto)[https://github.com/anyproto](https://github.com/anyproto)                                                                         |

 {% hint style="info" %}
 There's no browser version of the app.
 Anytype is a stand-alone software, that works on desktop or mobile devices.
-There are many points of vulnerability in-browser apps that would comprise our commitment to data security and encryption.
+There are many points of vulnerability in-browser apps that would compromise our commitment to data security and encryption.
 {% endhint %}